supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ![home module bundle](./images/home_component_build.png)

-We can see the source map does not contain the `supertokens-website` SDK even though it is used in the home component.
+-   We can see the source map does not contain the `supertokens-website` SDK even though it is used in the home component.

-So to answer the previously raised question since both the home component and the auth component have a dependency on the `supertokens-website` library Angular will bundle the libary into its own chunk which will be served on both the home and auth related routes.
-This is done to prevent duplication of the `supertokens-website` library in both chunks.
+-   So lets answer the previously raised question.
+Since both the `home` component and the `auth` component have dependencies on `supertokens-website`, Angular will bundle the libary into its own chunk which will be served for both the home and auth related routes.
+This is done to prevent duplication of the `supertokens-website` library in both bundles.

 We can actually see this behavior by looking at the network traffic when visiting the routes